abstools/abstools/README.md

       (http://sdedit.sourceforge.net) for the visualization of UML sequence charts

-* `maven-support` - Maven plugin for generating Java/Maude from ABS, testing and packaging ABS codes

 * `org.abs-models.releng` - Files used by Jenkins and Buckminster for continuous integration at https://envisage.ifi.uio.no:8080/jenkins/.